spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/segment-scope.md

 ---
 title: Segment scope
 last_updated: Nov 05, 2021
-description: The segment rules allow you to grant permissions to subset of an entity collection.
-Segment entities are connected through a plain many-to-many tables, this allows to minimize performance impact.
+description: The segment rules let you grant permissions to subset of an entity collection.
+Segment entities are connected through a plain many-to-many tables, this allows minimizing performance impact.
 template: concept-topic-template
 ---

-The segment rules allow you to grant permissions to subset of an entity collection.
+The segment rules let you grant permissions to subset of an entity collection.
-Segment entities are connected through a plain many-to-many tables, this allows to minimize performance impact.
+Segment entities are connected through a plain many-to-many tables, this allows minimizing performance impact.

 A subset can contain as many records as you want.
 There are few examples of data segments:

 - Orders of DE store
 - Orders of total of > 100$